-In They Ask, You Answer, by Marcus Sheridan, the principles of good content are simple -- answer the questions that your customers are asking in an honest and unbiased way.
+In They Ask, You Answer, by Marcus Sheridan, the principles of good inbound marketing content are simple -- answer the questions that your customers are asking in an honest and unbiased way.
 At IMPACT, this is something we’ve become obsessed with helping businesses do.

 With this simple principle, there are five main categories that cover the majority of questions customers ask.
 They are: